drupalprojects/gratis/README.txt

-Version 1.2, September 15, 2013
+Version 8.x-1.0-alpha3, November, 2013

 -- SUMMARY --

-Gratis is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @highrockmedia).
+Gratis is a responsive Drupal 8 HTML5 theme designed and developed by Danny Englander (Twitter: @highrockmedia).
 Based on the CSS Unsemantic Framework, it allows for a choice color palettes in the theme's settings page.
 There also may be support in the future for the color module to choose your own